reverendlovejoy43782/icp-hackathon-24/README.md

 ## User flow and app process

-User load the react web app being in a location of interest.
-The can now
+User loads the react web app being in a location of interest.
+User can now
-- click "Show Geo data" to show information about this location or more specifically about the Square (500 x 500 metres) he is in.
+- click "Show Geo data" to show information about this location or more specifically about the Square (500 x 500 metres) user is in.
-- click "Check in" to log his user id (hashed) in the data object for this day and square to attest being here.
+- click "Check in" to log user id (hashed) in the data object for this day and square to attest being here.
 This can be used at e.g. rallies to proof a crowd.

 ### "Show Geo data"
 When selecting "Show Geo Data," App.js activates useGeolocation.js to fetch the user's location, and showGeolocation.js for map visualization on Google Maps.
 Simultaneously, showTable.js reveals a variety of metrics across several sections, illustrating examples of data that can populate the decentralized data layer: